SumZer0-git/EDAPGui/readme.md

 # Approach
 ## FSD Assist FLow
 * When entering a new System, Speed to 0
-* Rotate left 90 degree and perform sun aviodance by pitching up until sun just below us
-  * this configuration puts the sun beneath us so we won't be suceptible to sun shining on our console making image matching very difficult for the Compass
+* Pitch up until sun is out of field of view
 * Accelerate to 100 for "some #" of seconds, speed to 50, fuel scooping will start
-* if our fuel is below a threshold (hardcode, need to lookup) then put speed to 0
+* If our fuel is below a threshold (hardcode, need to lookup) then put speed to 0
-* If refuel required then wait for refuel complete or 35 sec elapsed
+* If refuel required then wait for refuel complete or <#> sec elapsed
 * Accel back to 100, delay some seconds while we get away from Sun
 * Perform DSS on the System
-* if ELW Scanner enabled, go into FSS, do image matching in specific region looking for filled circle or frequency signal present. if so, log wether an Earth, Water or Ammonia world based on where the frequency signal is at in the image
+* If ELW Scanner enabled, go into FSS, do image matching in specific region looking for filled circle or frequency signal present.
+  If so, log wether an Earth, Water or Ammonia world based on where the frequency signal is at in the image
-* Now do Nav align looking at the Compass on the console, perform roll and pitch based on Nav point in the compass
+* Perform Nav align looking at the Compass on the console, perform roll and pitch based on Nav point in the compass
-* Then perform Target align (as the target should be pretty close in front of us)
+* Perform Target align (as the target should be pretty close in front of us)
-* if reached destination system then terminate, however if we still have a target to a Station, then auto-enable SC Assist else have not reach destination, so issue FSD and loop
+* If reached destination system then terminate, however if we still have a target to a Station, then auto-enable SC Assist else have not reach destination, so issue FSD and loop

 ## SC Assist Flow
 * Loop
   * Do Target align, keeping is us a tight deadband on the target
   * Do image match checking to see if SC Disengage pops up, if so, break loop
+  * Check for interdiction, if so execut response
+  * Check for Station occluded by the Planet, if so maneauver around planet
 * Accel for ~10sec... then put speed to 0 (this put us < 7.5km)
 * Do Left Menu...
 Right twice to get to Contact and the Right to request docking
   * Do this up to 3 times, if needed
   * if docking rejected, put that info in the log
-* if docking accepted, we are at speed 0 so let Docking Computer take over
+* If docking accepted, we are at speed 0 so let Docking Computer take over
-* wait for up to 120 sec for dock complete... then done
+* wait for up to 120 sec for dock complete... select refuel and repair
+* If a trade is defined, execute the trade

 # Enhancement ideas
 * A lot more error trapping needs to be put into the code
   * since I do exception trapping for uncaught exception at the top, I can create a set of my own exceptions and depending on what exception was raised could put the vehicle in appropriate safe condition
-* Saw forks on skai's repo, some good stuff.
-I like the route planning (route plan in file and it parses it)
-  * explore other peoples updates.
-Can't push this back to skai's repo because most of this is a re-write.
-    Need to put more config items in a config file to be read at startup
-* The Overlay.py is cool, would be nice to show the matched image on the actual ED screen
-* Handle ED in windowed mode
 * FSS/ELW screen region needs to be able to handle diff screen resolutions